zang227/ImageHelper/README.md

 * A - Previous Image
 * Number Keys/Numpad 1-6 - Move Image to Directory 1-6 (Top move button is 1, bottom move button is 6)

+Hotkeys may be changed using the hotkey options in the options tab.